keygen-sh/keygen-api/README.md

 ## Security

 We take security at Keygen very seriously.
-We perform annual pen-tests on our code base and infrastructure.
-In addition, we regularly perform code audits.
+We try to perform annual pen-tests on our code base and infrastructure.
+In addition, we regularly perform both internal and external code audits.
-Our most recent pen-test was performed by [Greg Molnar](https://greg.molnar.io/security-consultancy/), an OSCP-certified security researcher in the Ruby and Rails community.

 If you believe you've found a vulnerability, please see our [`SECURITY.md`](https://github.com/keygen-sh/keygen-api/blob/master/SECURITY.md) file.